primaryodors/primarydock/SCRIPTING.md

 Cartesians have members .x, .y, and .z that behave as floats.

-Substrings can be accessed via dot-comma notation, e.g. `$string.10` or `$string.10,3` or `$string.%start,%len`.
-If the length is omitted, the substring will continue all the way to the end.
-Note that the start position is separated by a dot, but the length is separated by a comma.

 Casting a float to an integer rounds the value (e.g. 0.4 rounds to zero but 0.5 rounds to 1).

 Casting a float to a Cartesian normally sets the .x member to the float value, leaving .y=0 and .z=0.